Undergraduate Minor in

 Courses used to fulfill requirements in the “Applications of Data Science” and Advanced Electives” requirements cannot be used to fulfill (i) a requirement for another major or minor; or (ii) the institute humanities and social sciences requirements.
 Any replacement of these courses must be discussed with the option administrator.

 Pass/fail grading cannot be elected for courses taken to satisfy option requirements.
 Courses taken as part of the data science minor are counted toward the total 486 units needed for Institute graduation requirements.

 Typical Course Schedule

 Starting in the sophomore year IDS students will be assigned a faculty advisor whom they should meet with regularly, typically once per quarter.
 Students in the program are advised by faculty interested in the information and data sciences from across the institute.
-This includes all of the faculty, as well as the following faculty that pursue data science-related research and participate in IDS advising: Justin Bois, Fernando Brandao, Shuki Bruck, George Djorgovski, Laura Doval, Frederick Eberhardt, Federico Echenique, Michelle Effros, Babak Hassibi, Jonathan Katz, Victoria Kostina, Heather Knutson, Tom Miller, Pietro Perona, Antonio Rangel, Mark Simons, Omer Tamuz, Andrew Thompson, Matt Thomson, Victor Tsai, David Van Valen, Zhongwen Zhan.
-Students seeking an IDS advisor should contact the undergraduate option secretary at email@example.com.
+This includes all the CMS faculty, as well as the following faculty that pursue data science-related research and participate in IDS advising: Justin Bois, Fernando Brandao, Shuki Bruck, Katherine de Kleer, George Djorgovski, Laura Doval, Frederick Eberhardt, Federico Echenique, Babak Hassibi, Jonathan Katz, Victoria Kostina, Heather Knutson, Tom Miller, Pietro Perona, Antonio Rangel, Zachary Ross, Mark Simons, Omer Tamuz, Andrew Thompson, Matt Thomson, David Van Valen, Zhongwen Zhan.
+Students seeking an IDS advisor should contact the undergraduate option secretary at firstname.lastname@example.org.